It is important to understand how the page building process works so that you know what to expect when you build your pages. There are two different

 galleries from your database.
 If there still are not enough galleries available, you would end up with empty spaces on your page.

 How the Display Date is Selected

-When a gallery is selected from the pool of available new galleries, a display date will be assigned to it.
+When a gallery is selected from the Approved queue, a display date will be assigned to it.
 This display date can then be used to track how old

 the gallery is, and allows you to have sections of galleries from yesterday, 2 days ago, etc. In most cases, the display date is simply set to the date when the

 gallery was selected for display, however there are some special cases.
 These special cases only occur when filler galleries are used in conjunction with the AGE,